 Crystal

 The part about us rephrasing Prozac questions was merely meant to give us an illusion of fairness; because in actually, it was never our job to alter any orthodox medical questions.
-In fact, we got in trouble when we tried to do so, which we did to test our suspicions about WikiAnswers policies.
+In fact, we got into trouble when we tried to do so, which we once did to test our suspicions about the agenda.

-To really put things into perspective, Crystal thought open discussions about alternative medicine were inappropriate in the alternative medicine section, while she simultaneously defended the free speech rights of an 60-year-old man who was trying to connect with teenage girls, and who posted topics such as, "Tips for breaking a virgin".
-WikiAnswers had to ethically defend free speech after all, so long as it doesn't threaten the doctor and pharmacist readers.
-It was perfectly okay for WikiAnswers to promote chemotherapy in alternative medicine and to be a medium for sexual predators who snare naive teenagers.
-They have "standards" to uphold.
-Check out these screen shots to see it for yourself.
+To really put things into perspective, Crystal Williams thought that promoting alternative medicine was inappropriate in the alternative medicine section.
+Promoting virtually anything else on the site, including failed orthodox medicine therapies, like chemotherapy, was okay.
+Alternative medicine was a special topic for Crystal, and we were supposed to help her friends to discredit it.
+Crystal simultaneously defended the free speech rights of a 60-year-old man who was trying to connect with teenage girls, and who posted topics such as, "Tips for breaking a virgin".
+WikiAnswers has to ethically defend free speech, after all; so long as it doesn't threaten the medical establishment.
+Every other area of the site was policed by moderators ("supervisors"), but we were specifically ordered to allow alternative medicine to be overrun by the opponents of alternative medicine.
+This was an order that we naturally refused to obey.
+It was perfectly okay for WikiAnswers to promote chemotherapy in alternative medicine and to be a medium for sexual predators who snare näive teenagers.
+After all, they have "ethical standards" to uphold.
+Check out these screen shots to see for yourself what is officially approved by WikiAnswers.

-Screen Shot 1 - Screen Shot 2 - Screen Shot 3
+Screen Shot 1 Screen Shot 2 Screen Shot 3 Screen Shot 4